 A simple voltage regulator can be made from a diode or a resistor in series with a diode.
-Due to the logarithmic shape of the diode V-i curves, the voltage around the diode changes slightly due to changes in current drawn or changes in the input.
-This design can work exactly when precision voltage control and efficiency are not important.
+Due to the logarithmic shape of the diode V-i curves, the voltage around the diode changes slightly due to changes in the current drawn or changes in the input.
+This design can work exactly when precision voltage control and efficiency are unimportant.

 Transistor Voltage Regulator:

-The electronic voltage regulator has a volatile voltage reference source.
-Which is provided by Zanor Diode.
+The electronic voltage regulator has a volatile voltage reference source, which Zanor Diode provides.
 Also known as reverse breakdown voltage operating diode.
 It maintains a constant DC output voltage.
-The AC ripple voltage is blocked but the filter cannot be blocked.
+The AC ripple voltage is blocked, but the filter cannot be blocked.
 The Voltage Regulator also has short circuit protection and additional circuits for the current limiting circuits, over-voltage protection, and thermal shutdown.

 Basic Parameters of Voltage Regulators:

-The basic parameters that need to be considered when operating a voltage regulator mainly include input voltage, output voltage as well as output current.
-In general, all of these criteria are used primarily to determine if the VR type topology matches the user’s IC well.
+The basic parameters that need to be considered when operating a voltage regulator mainly include input voltage, output voltage as well as the output current.
+In general, all of these criteria are used primarily to determine if the VR-type topology matches the user’s IC well.

-Other parameters of this regulator are switching frequency, quiet current; The feedback voltage can be applied depending on the thermal resistance requirement.
+Other parameters of this regulator are switching frequency and quiet current; The feedback voltage can be applied depending on the thermal resistance requirement.
 Once efficiency is the main concern in standby modes or light load, the quiet current is significant.

 Once the switching frequency is considered as a parameter, absorbing the switching frequency can lead to smaller system solutions.
-Also, the thermal resistance can be dangerous to get rid of heat from the device as well as to dissipate heat from the system.
+Also, the thermal resistance can be dangerous to get rid of heat from the device and dissipating heat from the system.

 Application of Voltage Regulators:

 The application of the Voltage regulator is as follows: